-(3) PURPOSE.-The purpose of the historical park is to preserve and interpret for the benefit of present and future generations the historical, cultural, and natural resources asso-
+(3) PURPOSE.-The purpose of the historical park is to preserve and interpret for the benefit of present and future generations the historical, cultural, and natural resources associated with the life of Harriet Tubman.

 (4) LAND ACQUISITION.-

 (A) IN GENERAL.-The Secretary may acquire land and interests in land within the areas depicted on the map by purchase from a willing seller, donation, or exchange.